 - Notification requirements

 - How to mitigate a breach

 - Non-compliance violations

 - Criminal penalties

 - Web security

 - How to protect your networks

 - Contingency planning

-The cost of the HIPAA Privacy and Security Training 2.0 Certification Course is $179 for members and $279 for non-members, which includes three hours of online instruction, a final exam and continuing education credits (status by state and rules).
+The cost of the HIPAA Privacy and Security Training 2.0 Certification Course is $179 for members and $279 for non-members (Use promo code "FLIPFLOP" during checkout for 20% off.
+This discount expires on July 31.), which includes three hours of online instruction, a final exam and continuing education credits (status by state and rules).
 Upon completion, the student will receive a certificate of completion as HIPAA certified.